orion-research/coach/INSTALLATION.md

 A fix to this is to copy the contents of the COACH port 80 virtual host to the default host configuration file.

 - The ports used by COACH services must be open to the Internet in the firewalls to allow external access to the server.
 If a port is closed, one possible indication is a very long (many seconds) response time for a request, followed by a message in the browser indicating that the service was not available.

+- Sometimes, it can appear that a code change did not take effect.
+If so, it could be the browser that caches pages from the previous version instead of showing a newly generated page.
+Check that the version number shown on the page corresponds to the current version of the source code, and if not, do a hard update of the page.

 ## Configuring GitHub webhooks